How to send SMS from SQLite

 Install SQL messaging user

 To get started with sending SMS in SQLite, you need to install an SQL messaging connection first.
 Start by opening Ozeki SMS Gateway.
 Click on Add new user/application in the left side menu (Figure 4).
-Under Apllication interfaces, find SQL messaging.
+Under Application interfaces, find SQL messaging.
 Click Install to be taken to the configuration screen.

 Add ODBC connection